 Tether (₮) is a centralized digital asset pegged to fiat currencies.
-It is a crypto that uses blockchain technology in similar ways that other cryptocurrencies do.
+It is a crypto that uses blockchain technology similar to other cryptocurrencies.
 Still, it maintains a stable value in direct correspondence with the value of real-life money, hence its “stablecoin” title.

 Tether started as a fiat equivalent for USD in 2017 and earned its abbreviation as USDT.
 It went on to do the same for EUR (as EURT), and ongoing efforts aim to soon peg it to the Japanese Yen, as JYPT.

-Right now, there are four distinct Tether tokens:
+Right now, there are four different Tether tokens:

-- One pegged to US dollar on Bitcoin’s Omni Layer.
+- One pegged to the U.S. dollar on Bitcoin’s Omni Layer.

 - One pegged to Euro on Bitcoin’s Omni Layer.

-- One pegged to US dollar as an ERC-20 token on Ethereum.
+- One pegged to the U.S. dollar as an ERC-20 token on Ethereum.

 - One pegged to Euro as an ERC-20 token on Ethereum.

-A live beta deployment on Litecoin is also in tests with plans to launch Tether as an ERC-20 token on this blockchain.
+A live beta deployment on Litecoin is also in test with plans to launch Tether as an ERC-20 token on this blockchain.